ADesprets/cp4i-install/README.md

     terraform apply -var-file="testing.auto.tfvars"
     ```

 To be moved
-in the subscription folder we have the definition of the operators.
+In the subscription folder we have the definition of the operators.
 Since they are all equivalent we do not have one for each component, and use variables that are set at deployment.